 26. An Entire Year of Disney+

 Like other streaming services, Disney+ also has its own exclusive shows.
-Top forecasted faves include “The Mandalorian,” the first-ever live-action “Star Wars” series, and the Marvel series “The Falcon and the Winter Soldier.”
-Get an entire year of access for under $100.
+Top faves include “The Mandalorian,” the first-ever live-action “Star Wars” series, and the soon-to-be-released Marvel series “The Falcon and the Winter Soldier.”
+Get an entire year of access for under $70.

 27. A Sport Set

 If you’d feel better about giving a gift that encourages less screen time, go with a fun sports game that requires physical activity.
 Pickleball is a fast-paced game that combines aspects of tennis, table tennis, and badminton.
 The Hathaway deluxe pickleball starter set contains everything they need to play, including the net, four paddles, four balls, and a convenient carrying bag.
 And if they discover they love the game, you’ve got another great gift for their birthday: super-cool pickleball paddles.

 Or get teens outside with a Laser X set.
 This one comes with two blasters and receivers with a 200-foot range.
 Color lighting effects keep track of shots and hits, and an interactive voice coach gives tips and feedback during the game.
 And it’s compatible with all other Laser X sets, so teens can build on their blaster stash to expand gameplay with friends.

 Give amateur astronomers the ability to explore the universe and glimpse distant stars with their own eyes.
 The Gsyker travel telescope is simple to use and reasonably priced and features high-quality optics.